What is a PPA? The Guide to Power Purchase Agreements

 A financial PPA is considered a financial derivative and falls under specific accounting requirements set by the IFRS (International Financial Reporting Standards).
 This is relatively complex accounting which requires mark-to-market valuing.

-Physical PPAs, on the other hand, only account for the realised sale, which means a relatively simpler accounting structure.
+Physical PPAs, on the other hand, only account for the realized sale, which means a relatively simpler accounting structure.

 For a financial PPA, the contracted volume will be traded on the market through a TSO and will comply with the credit requirement of the TSO.